Education

 Art Teacher Salary Overview

-The Art Teacher is a sought-after profession in the United States with a median annual salary of $57,400.
-Compensation typically ranges from $34,400 for entry-level positions to $84,800 for experienced professionals in high-demand markets.
+The Art Teacher is one of the most important roles in the Education sector of the US economy in 2026.
+With a median annual salary of $57,400, compensation for this position ranges from $34,400 at the entry level to $84,800 for highly experienced professionals in top-paying markets.

 Salary Range: The typical Art Teacher in the US earns between $34,400 and $84,800 per year, with a median of $57,400.